turbot/steampipe-plugin-gcp/docs/tables/gcp_dataplex_zone.md

 ```

 ### Dataplex zones by type
-Explore the different types of Dataplex Zones to understand how your data is organized and managed within Lakes.
+Explore the different types of Dataplex Zones to understand how your data is organized and managed within lakes.

 ```sql+postgres
 select